arouyan/lakeFS/docs/integrations/airflow.md

 ### Sensors

-Sensors are also available that allow synchronizing a running DAG with external operations:
+Sensors are also available, they allow synchronizing a running DAG with external operations:

 1. `CommitSensor` waits until a commit has been applied to the branch